-- 2) If satisfied that the CCfA is valid the Head of Democratic Services will submit the request to the appropriate Committee Chair for inclusion on the agenda for the next meeting of the Select Committees. - 3) Relevant officer(s) and / or representatives from partner organisations may be invited to attend and information can be requested from such organisations. - Discussion would take place at Committee to explore potential solutions and the item would end with the Committee recommending a course of action to the appropriate body - including detailed financial consequences and budgetary proposals. - 5) The process may not necessarily resolve the issue immediately but the process will act as a spur for Members and officers to work together to jointly develop policies to overcome the problem.
+- detailed above.
+If necessary, the Head of Democratic Services will discuss the matter with the Leader of the Council, the appropriate Cabinet Member and the Chief Whip. - If satisfied that the CCfA is valid the Head of Democratic Services will submit the request to the appropriate Committee Chair for inclusion on the agenda for the next meeting of the Select Committees. - 3) Relevant officer(s) and / or representatives from partner organisations may be invited to attend and information can be requested from such organisations. - 4) Discussion would take place at Committee to explore potential solutions and the item would end with the Committee recommending a course of action to the appropriate body including detailed financial consequences and budgetary proposals. - 5) The process may not necessarily resolve the issue immediately, but the process will act as a spur for Members and officers to work together to jointly develop policies to overcome the problem.

-Finance & Corporate Services Select Committee
+Corporate Resources & Infrastructure Select Committee